jupytercloud-project/jupyterhub-libcloudspawner/doc/source/custom.rst

 Create your first userdata Jinja2 template
 ++++++++++++++++++++++++++++++++++++++++++

-Your template will receive some informations from LibcloudSpawner :
+Your template will receive some information from LibcloudSpawner :
- - jhub_env (dict) : Environnements variables from JupyterHub
+ - jhub_env (dict) : Variable environments from JupyterHub
  - user (string) : Authenticated user name
- - notebookargs (string) : from JupyterHub configuration
+ - notebookargs (string) : From JupyterHub configuration
- - user_options_from_form (dict) : Selected options from final user
+ - user_options_from_form (dict) : Selected options by end user

-This simplest userdata template we can write ( name : _acmejhubcustoms/data/jhub.sh.j2_ )
-(implies JupyterHub was already installed on template image and authenticated user exist on instance)
+This is the simplest userdata template we can write ( name : _acmejhubcustoms/data/jhub.sh.j2_ ) (implies JupyterHub is already installed on the template image and that an authenticated user exists in the instance)

 .. code-block:: bash